dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere.md

 ## A tree Sphere model example in three.js and what to know first

 This is a post on using some built in geometry constructors and many other aspects of the three.js javaScript library to create a basic tree model for a scene.
 I am not going to go over the [very basics of three.js](/2018/04/04/threejs-getting-started/) and javaScript in this post, so I hope that you have at least some basic working knowledge of these topics before hand.
 However I will be going over a few things in this section, and like to some other resources that are work checking out.

+### Source code examples up on Github

+The source code examples that I write about here [can also be found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-tree-sphere).

 ### Version Numbers matter with threejs